nicolassalo/bachelor-thesis/README.md

     * one API endpoint for adding reviews to the AI training data and
     * one API endpoint for removing accidentally added reviews from the AI training data
     * 200+ training reviews
+* currently supporting only german reviews.
+Requests with reviews in another language return an error.

 ## How to use